Mary E. Byrd

-Mary Emma Byrd (November 15, 1849 – July 13, 1934) was an American educator and is considered a pioneer astronomy teacher at college level.
+Mary Emma Byrd (November 15, 1849 – July 13, 1934) was an American astronomer and educator.
+She is considered a pioneer astronomy teacher at college level.
 She was also an astronomer in her own right, determining cometary positions by photography.

 Early life

-Mary E. Byrd was born November 15, 1849 in Le Roy, Michigan to the reverend John Huntington Byrd and Elizabeth Adelaide Lowe as the second of six children.
+Mary E. Byrd was born November 15, 1849, in Le Roy, Michigan, to the reverend John Huntington Byrd and Elizabeth Adelaide Lowe as the second of six children.
 The family moved to Kansas in 1855.
 Her father was strongly opposed to slavery and the slave trade, and managed a station of the Underground Railroad.
 Her mother was a descendant of John Endecott.
 Her parents instilled in her a strong Puritan belief, making her a person of high moral principles.
 Her uncle, David Lowe, a Kansas judge, who served for one term in Congress, refused to seek re-election because he found "politics and ideal honesty incompatible."

 Education

-In the late 19th century it was very difficult for a young woman to get a decent education.
-This is reflected in her education.
-She was a teacher, on and off, while trying to get an education.
+In the late 19th century it was very difficult for a young woman to get higher education.
+Mary Byrd was a teacher, on and off, while trying to get an education.
 Byrd graduated from Leavenworth High School.
-She attended Oberlin College from 1871–1874, when John Millott Ellis was the college president.
-She left Oberlin before graduating.
-She graduated from the University of Michigan with a B.A. in 1878.
+She attended Oberlin College from 1871 to 1874, when John Millott Ellis was the college president.
+She left Oberlin before graduating and graduated from the University of Michigan with a B.A. in 1878.
 In 1879 Byrd worked as the principal of Wabash High School in Indiana until 1882, when she left to study astronomy at Harvard College Observatory under Dr. E.C.
 Pickering.
 She received the degree of Doctor of Philosophy from Carleton College in 1904.

 Byrd was one of a group of young women who were the pioneers of coeducation.
 Most notable in this group was probably Alice Freeman Palmer.
 She worked briefly at The Coast Star in Manasquan, NJ prior to her death.